The best places to eat and drink in Margate

 Where: 2-4 Broad St, Margate CT9 1EW

 “Heroically wondrous” declared critic Grace Dent of this indie Italian restaurant.
-With plenty of space inside and out you'll find superlative pasta and Italian peasant fare that’s deeply rooted in the co-owner’s Neapolitan background.
+With plenty of space inside and out, you'll find superlative pasta and Italian peasant fare that’s deeply rooted in the co-owner’s Neapolitan background.
+The restaurant recently became even more famous when Madonna sang its praises.

 Follow them on Instagram: @bottegacaruso.